eye-wave/ERI/README.md

 Eri - **Extendable record interface**

-Elegant file format that enhances the traditional CSV structure by introducing static typed values, comments, nested properties, arrays and even custom types.
+Elegant file format that enhances the traditional CSV structure by introducing static typed values, comments, nested properties, arrays and custom type definitions for the parser.

 ## Features